DavidBK/shampoo/Node/TypeScript.md

 However, during "runtime", JavaScript is the only language that is executed.
 Therefore, it is necessary to validate user input against schema validation in JavaScript.

-In many cases there is a strong connection between types and runtime schemas, and duplicating type declarations in both schema and types can be cumbersome.
+In many cases there is a strong corelation between types and runtime schemas, and duplicating type declarations in both schema and types can be cumbersome.

 ### Zod